-- Budgeted operating cashflows for the financial years ending 30 June 2021-2025 represents the Group's estimate of future cash flows based on the forecast approved by the Board of Directors.
-The business has moved to a fee-based model, which primarily impacts the Licensee Services CGU and given some uncertainty around this, change sensitivities have been disclosed below. - Terminal growth rate 1.0% (30 June 2020: 1.0%) represents the terminal growth rate (beyond five years). - Discount rate 13.10% (30 June 2020: 13.10%) is the discount rate used in impairment testing for all CGUs at 30 June 2021.
-The business contends the discount rate applied is appropriate based upon the risks inherent in the business.
+- Budgeted operating cash flows for the financial years ending 30 June 2022-2026 represents the Group's estimate of future cash flows based on the forecast approved by the Board of Directors.
+The business has moved to a fee-based model, which primarily impacts the Licensee Services CGU and given some uncertainty around this, change sensitivities have been disclosed below. - Terminal growth rate 1.0% (30 June 2021: 1.0%) represents the terminal growth rate (beyond five years). - Discount rate used is 13.10% 16.40% (30 June 2021: 13.10% 16.40%) in the impairment testing for the CGU's as at 30 June 2022.

-The goodwill and other identifiable intangibles disclosed in the Statement of Financial Position at 30 June 2021 were supported by the impairment testing and no impairment adjustment was required.
+The goodwill and other identifiable intangibles disclosed in the Statement of Financial Position at 30 June 2022 were supported by the impairment testing and no impairment adjustment was required.